-Orton-Gillingham (OG) is an educational approach, not a curriculum, for teaching the structure and code of the English language.
-The philosophy has been in use since the 1930s and relies on phonics and progresses from teaching the fundamentals of word-formation to advanced decoding of language.
+Orton Gillingham (OG) is an educational approach, not a curriculum, for teaching the structure and code of the English language.
+The philosophy has been in use since the 1930s and progresses from phonological awareness and pre-reading skills to advanced language structure.
+Orton Gillingham is Structured Literacy.

 The Orton-Gillingham approach is appropriate for all ages and skill levels.
 By intellectualizing the language, rather than depending on rote memorization, students are able to make sense of English.
-By removing the confusion and mystery, what seems to be an illogical system is shown to be quite regular and predictable.
+It gives them the tools they need to decode language.

 Step-by-step instruction helps each student master skills in a cumulative way, incorporating tactile and visual as well as auditory elements.
 This approach provides students with a solid foundation for building a thorough understanding of reading, writing, spelling, and vocabulary, ensuring that every student has the skills and the confidence to succeed in the classroom.